twekkel/mzpq/README.md

 mzpq compresses files using the ZPAQ compression library.
 The  command-line options are deliberately very similar to those of gzip/bzip2/xz/zstd, but they are not identical.
 In general mzpq will achive very high compression, at the cost of memory and speed.

 zpaq is a journaling archiver written by Matt Mahoney.
-The command line for zpaq is suited for creating encrypted, deduplicated, compressed, incremental backups. mzpq uses the same compression library, but with a simpler command line interface for only compression. zpaq can still extract compressed files created by mzpq.
+The command line for zpaq is suited for creating encrypted, deduplicated, compressed, incremental backups. mzpq uses the same compression library, but with a simpler command line interface for compression only. zpaq can still extract compressed files created by mzpq.

 'm' in mzpq stands for micro/mini/minimalistic/... 'a' has been stripped of, as it is not an archiver like zpaq.